snbadeaux/Deep-Learning-Challenge/README.md

 Use any or all of the following methods to optimize your model:<br>

 •	Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:<br>
-o	Dropping more or fewer columns.<br>
+  * Dropping more or fewer columns.<br>
-o	Creating more bins for rare occurrences in columns.<br>
+  * Creating more bins for rare occurrences in columns.<br>
-o	Increasing or decreasing the number of values for each bin.<br>
+  *	Increasing or decreasing the number of values for each bin.<br>
-o	Add more neurons to a hidden layer.<br>
+  *	Add more neurons to a hidden layer.<br>
-o	Add more hidden layers.<br>
+  *	Add more hidden layers.<br>
-o	Use different activation functions for the hidden layers.<br>
+  *	Use different activation functions for the hidden layers.<br>
-o	Add or reduce the number of epochs to the training regimen.<br>
+  *	Add or reduce the number of epochs to the training regimen.<br>

 Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.<br>